Noah-Scherzer/Ollama-Termux-WebUI/README.md

 If you want to use the WebUI offline you need to

--download the files
+-download the files as a zip

--open index.html in your browser
+-open downloaded index.html in your browser

 -install the progressive web app on your homescreen